 Pegasus Press, Christchurch, 1955.
 Hardback with dust jacket.
 204 pages.
 SECONDHAND

 An excellent local history compiled from a series of articles that originally appeared in the Marlborough Express and covers the early period of Marlborough history to the 1880s.
-Some staining to boards, otherwise good.
+Fine condition.

 H. Duckworth (E. H. Penny & Co.), Blenheim, 1933.
 Hardback, no dust jacket.
 321 pages.
 SECONDHAND